007revad/Synology_HDD_db/README.md

 * Adds any missing drives to the Synology's compatible-drive database.
 * Prevents DSM auto updating the drive database.
 * Optionally disable DSM's "support_disk_compatibility".
+* Makes DSM recheck disk compatibility so rebooting is not needed (DSM 7 only).
-* Reminds you that you may need to reboot the Synology after running the script.
+* Reminds you that you may need to reboot the Synology after running the script (DSM 6 only).

 **Planned updates:**
 * Detect any connected expansion units and get the model(s) and edit the correct expansion unit db files.